 The service provided care and treatment based on national guidance and evidence-based practice.
 Managers checked to make sure staff followed guidance.
-Staff protected the rights of patients subject to the Mental Health Act 1983.

-The service used a range of evidence based guidance, legislation, policies and procedures to plan, deliver treatment, care and support patients.
-We saw the staff had access to all policies and all policies we saw were in date or under review.
+The service used a range of evidence-based guidance, legislation, policies, and procedures to plan, deliver treatment, care and support patients.
+Staff had access to all policies, and these were in date or under review.